 Apply for a place on the Economics Taster Series

-Those offered a place are expected to attend all sessions live (i.e. at 16:30 each week).
+Those offered a place are expected to attend all sessions live (i.e. at 16:30 each week), and attending the in-person visit day will be contingent on attendance at the preceding online sessions.

 Practical detailsEconomics session